Mayra016/Email-Sender/README.md

 }

 In aim to send emails with your email you will need to configure the environment variables ${usernameMailtrap} and ${password}.
-And change the from on the JSON.
+And change the from value of the JSON.

 Mailtrap free service was used to test the functionalitty of the app.